lhs banner

 Points to remember when investing in India

-• Your investment carries the right of repatriation of the amount invested and amount earned, only until you remain an NRI.
+• Your investment carries the right to repatriate the amount invested and the amount earned, only while you remain an NRI.

 • Submitting proof of residence in the current country is mandatory.
 Hence, you must also attach an attested proof along with the application.

-• The compliance requirement in the United States of America and Canada are more stringent as compared to other nations.
+• The compliance requirements in the United States of America and Canada are more stringent than those in other nations.
 According to FATCA guidelines, all financial institutions must share the details of financial transactions involving a US person with the US Government.

 • Are you a resident of any of the 90 countries that have signed the Common Reporting Standard?
 CRS is a global reporting system to combat tax evasion.

-• In short, NRIs can choose to invest in his/her home country.
+• In short, NRIs can choose to invest in their home country.
 The process may have some initial hassles.
 However, in the long run, the return on investment would be worth it.

 • Currently, only eight fund houses accept mutual fund investment from NRIs residing in the US and Canada.
 So, there is certainly no reason for you to be left out of investing in one of the fastest-growing economies.